 Students Volunteer for Martin Luther King Jr. Service Day

-January 15, 2015 (Jackson) - Students, staff and faculty will give back to the Jackson community during Belhaven University’s annual Martin Luther King Jr. Service Day on Monday, January 19.
+January 12, 2016 (Jackson, Miss.) - Students, staff and faculty will give back to the Jackson community during Belhaven University’s annual Martin Luther King Jr. Service Day on Monday, January 18.

-For over a decade students have participated in this day of community outreach and service.
-An estimated 300 Belhaven students will volunteer at charitable organizations around Jackson and serve the needs of the community.
+For over a decade, students have participated in this day of community outreach and service.
+An estimated 250 Belhaven students will volunteer at charitable organizations around Jackson and serve the needs of the surrounding community.

-Students join their respective athletic team, student organization or group of friends and give their time to service projects like painting, cleaning, yard work, organizing, serving food, gardening and various other tasks.
+Students give their time to service projects like painting, cleaning, yard work, organizing, serving food, gardening and various other tasks.
 Places like the Mission First, We Will Go, Habitat for Humanity, Spencer Perkins Foundation and others will receive a helping hand from students this year.

-We all serve alongside one another to impact the community by reflecting Christ through serving.
-The university motto is ‘to serve, not to be served’ and this day is dedicated to living that out in tangible ways, adds Petty.
+It is our hope to impact the community by reflecting Christ through serving.
+This day is one way for all of us to live out the University motto of ‘to serve, not to be served’ in a tangible way, adds Petty.